DinhPhongNe/NobiZ-Game/README.md

 ![NobiZ Image](/screenshot.jpg)
 # About our games
-This game is made by Vietnamese people.
+- This game is made by Vietnamese people.
 This game's abbreviation is NobiZ but its full name is Nobita No Biohazard
+- This game is based on the Resident Evil series, so there will be zombies, monsters, bosses similar to the series above

 # How to download?
 - Clone this Git Repo: git clone https://github.com/DinhPhongNe/NobiZ-Game.git